A Letter to Lord Ellenborough

 "A Letter to Lord Ellenborough" is a pamphlet written in 1812 by Percy Bysshe Shelley in defence of Daniel Isaac Eaton.
 Printed in Barnstaple, the essay is approximately 4,000 words in length.

 Arguments advanced in the essay

 In the essay, Shelley argues for concepts which were then quite radical, including complete freedom of the press, and a tolerance for all published opinion, even when false.
 The latter, he argued, would "ultimately be controverted by its own falsehood."

-The epigraph on the title page is by Tiberius from The Annals, Deorum Offensa, Diis curae.
+The epigraph on the title page is by Tacitus from The Annals, Deorum Offensa, Diis curae.
 An offense to the gods is rectified by the gods.

 A speech by the Marquess Wellesley from July 2 in the Globe is quoted.

 In the Advertisement, Shelley wrote that he had waited for four months for someone to attack the sentence but when none was forthcoming, he wrote the letter.

 Origin of the title

 Lord Ellenborough

 The title arises from the name of the letter's recipient, who directed the jury that convicted Eaton.
 Eaton had been tried and found guilty of "blasphemous libel", for being an atheist.
 At the trial before Edward Law, 1st Baron Ellenborough, the Lord Chief Justice of England, what Mark Sandy of the University of Durham has called a "prejudiced jury" convicted Eaton for printing part three of Thomas Paine's Age of Reason.